Bookkeeper

 History organization

-it creates one “main” folder with name format tTTT.rRRR_<timestamp>
+it creates one “main” folder with name format tTTT.rRRR_<timestamp>, and

 may produce additional folders named tTTT.rRRR.SSS_<segments>_<timestamp>